Meaning of Shoulder Stand Pose

 Preparatory pose

-- Sarvangasana should be practiced either at the beginning or at the end of the asana program.
+- Sarvangasana should be practised at the beginning or end of the asana program.

 - Tadasana